 Nein, ich denke nicht an ihn.

 Now let’s look at some corpus examples of VPCs used with da-compounds and determine which prepositions combine with da- and which prepositions combine with dar.
+If you find the text hard to read, you can click on the image to get a larger version, or you can go directly to the DWDS Corpus using the link provided below the image.

 Go to the DWDS website and review the following corpus examples that show question pronouns and wo-compounds.
 Using what you have learned, choose the correct word(s) from the pull-down menu to complete the questions Katja might ask you.
 The first two have been done for you.